sefop/sefop-training-hub/book/05-testing/README.md

 ## Writing good tests

-[Unit testing](#ch-unit-testing) gave a test its structure and its name; the following practices provide some well-known techniques to differentiate good tests from bad tests.
+[Unit testing](#ch-unit-testing) gave a test its structure and its name; the practices below tell a good test from a bad one.

 ### Complete and concise